jatuhurrra/JMultimodalPerception.github.io-JORA/README.md

-# Nerfies
+# Open-world Multimodal Perception

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Multimodal Perception website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find `Multimodal Perception` useful for your work please cite:

 ```